IlanaB/adventOfCode/README.md

 # advent of code

-These are my solutions to Eric Wastl's Advent of Code.
+These are my solutions to Eric Wastl's Advent of Code (http://adventofcode.com/).

-I'm so excited for it that I am creating this repo now.
+I wrote these using ES6 and ran the solutions in node.